This page tells you about tiredness caused by radiotherapy. There is information about

 - Plan ahead where possible

-- Give yourself plenty of time to get places
+- Give yourself plenty of time to get to places

 - Put chairs around the house so you can stop and rest if necessary